 While moving in four weeks or less isn't ideal, it's definitely doable.
-To help, we've put together this guide to moving within a month that includes a list of tasks to complete each week.
-Here, we'll show you what needs to get done three weeks before moving day so you can be sure to get everything done in time.
+To help, use this guide to moving within a month that includes a list of tasks to complete each week.
+Here, we'll you'll find out what needs to get done three weeks before moving day so you can be sure to get everything done in time.

 Now it's time to roll up your sleeves and get to work.
-The first thing you should do is to sort through your things and get rid of unwanted stuff—things you haven't used for the past year - in order to cut down on the amount you have to pack and move.
+The first thing you should do is to sort through your things and get rid of unwanted stuff—things you haven't used for the past year—to cut down on the amount you have to pack and move.
 While this will take time—time that you think you don't have—it'll save you even more time later when you go to pack and unpack your home.
-Purging your home of stuff you don't need also makes you feel lighter, freer and a little more in control.
+Purging your home of stuff you don't need also makes you feel lighter, freer, and a little more in control.

-When moving in 4 weeks or less, it's important that you start packing early even though you still need to be able to live and function in your home over the next three weeks.
+When moving in four weeks or less, you must start packing early even though you still need to be able to live and function in your home over the next three weeks.
 The best place to start is with those storage areas that you just sorted through—areas of your home that you don't necessarily access every day.
-Most often they contain things that you may want to keep but you don't use everyday, such as sports equipment, seasonal clothing and tools or appliances that are only used occasionally.
+Most often they contain things that you may want to keep but you don't use every day, such as sports equipment, seasonal clothing, and tools or appliances that are only used occasionally.

-Usually, I recommend that you pack one room at a time, but when moving in a short amount of time, you really need to pack strategically by starting with areas and things you don't use very often.
-So, once you've packed the storage spots, next tackle certain areas of your home where items you don't use on a daily basis are kept—things such as books, extra linens, knickknacks, dishes used only for special occasions, garage tools that are kept for special projects.
+Try to pack one room at a time, but when moving in a short amount of time, you need to pack strategically by starting with areas and things you don't use very often.
+So, once you've packed the storage spots, next tackle certain areas of your home where items you don't use daily are kept—things such as books, extra linens, knickknacks, dishes used only for special occasions, or garage tools that are kept for special projects.